 Especially important if you’ve already moved out of your home.
 Empty houses don’t sell well.
 Buyers have a hard time imagining how the furniture will lay out.
 Also, if you still live in your home and it’s overstocked with furniture and ‘things’, decluttering and staging is an important step.

-Having a professional cleaner take a run at your home is a great first step.
+Having a professional cleaner take a run at your home is an important step.
 Have it cleaned before the photographer shows up to take the pics.
 And then make sure its clean whenever a buyer comes thru.
 Don’t have it looking like this:

 Another side effect of the hot market is that home-owners start to believe that every house will sell…….no matter what!
 I recently toured a home where nearly half of the light-bulbs were burned out.
 After going into yet another dark bedroom, flicking the light-switch in futility, I suggested to the owner that they replace the burned out bulbs.
 The response was “We’re selling it “as is”…..if someone wants our home, they can replace their own bulbs”.

 This is a bit of an extreme example, but you get the idea.

 5Be Out Of The Home When It Shows

 This is where the private sellers completely ‘miss the message’.
 The fact is, most buyers want to be able to examine a home in peace and leisure, with their agent, so that they can discuss various options and features of the home, without having the owner overhear what they are saying.
 Don’t believe me?
 Think of it this way: the next time you go to test drive a car, do you want the salesman to drive you, or do you want to go for a drive with your spouse or significant other, so you can discuss the car, test it, etc etc, without a pushy salesman nattering in your ear?

 4Poor Quality Listing Description and Photos